hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section.

 == Changelog ==

+= 1.3.0 =
+* New option to use gateway-hosted iframes for credit card form fields
+* New user experience changes in credit card form
+* Fixed basic compatibility issues with WooCommerce Subscriptions 2.0.
+Support for new features has not been completed.

+= 1.2.5 =
+* Change CERT gateway url

+= 1.2.4 =
+* Remove possible failure point of using saved card while requesting to save a card.
+Uses saved card in this instance.
+* Fix SimpleXMLElement serialization error when catching HpsException with gateway faultstring

+= 1.2.3 =
+* Update certification url to support PCI DSS 3.1

+= 1.2.2 =
+* Changed how errors are reported back

 = 1.2.1 =
 * Fix bug with refund method name